-It’s not entirely risk-free, but it allows you to build your business while conserving your most valuable resources.
+It’s not entirely risk-free, but it allows you to build your business while conserving your most valuable resources - time, money and people.

 Challenges are part of every entrepreneur’s journey and it is through these that their businesses grow stronger and become successful.
 While continuous growth is critical to a business, managing risk is also an important aspect to creating a sustainable enterprise.